amandatferreira/amandatferreira/README.md

 - 👋 Hi, I’m @amandatferreira
-- 🎓 Mechanical Engineer and C# nano-degree
+- 🎓 Mechanical Engineer
 - 👀 I’m interested in music, innovations, F1 and photography
 - 🌱 I’m currently learning JavaScript, HTML and CSS
-- 📫 How to reach me: twitter - @amanda_tf
+- 📫 How to reach me: Twitter - @amanda_tf

 <!---
 amandatferreira/amandatferreira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.